Group6CapstoneGroup/music-service/README.md

 To successfully run Git commands and clone down repositories in this organization make sure you have Git installed on your computer.
 For more information and to download click [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ## Setup Instructions

 Once you have successfully installed all the above prerequisites on your machine you can now begin the process to run Music Service on your machine.

 The first step is to clone down the music-service repository to your computer.
-Open up a command prompt window and navigate to a directory where you would like to clone the repository.
+Open a command prompt window and navigate to a directory where you would like to clone the repository.
 You can clone the repository to your machine by entering this command:

 `git clone https://github.com/Group6CapstoneGroup/music-service.git`

-Once you have successfully cloned down the repository navigate to the project directory to set your user secrets, the user-secret command **cannot** be run against the class library .
+Once you have successfully cloned down the repository navigate to the project directory to set your user secrets, the user-secret command **cannot** be run against the class library.
 The project directory is located here: `./src/MusicService`.

 Once you successfully navigated to the project directory enter this command into your command prompt to set the user secrets: